Gustash/DbdPerkTool/docs/help.md

 title: Help
 permalink: /help
 ---
+## Is this safe?
+Over 20 THOUSAND people use this tool (which is insane) and nobody has ever been banned for using custom icons.
+EAC simply does not care about the icons files.
+With that being said, there is always a small risk that they will decide to care in the future.
+In that case, you'll likely be warned.

+It's also worth noting that on occasion when there's a DBD Update, EAC will give you a warning about your game files.
+This isn't related to the toolbox, it's been happening for years!

 ## I am getting an error asking me to set my install location via the Setting tab.
 What do I do?
 The tool needs to know where DBD is installed so that it can copy your custom icons to the correct place!
 This is usually auto-detected, but may not work properly depending on your specific machine setup.
 Here's how to set it manually: